Liaoliaoliaole/BMS/README.md

 # `test`
 This directory contains both hardware and software test cases and configurations for validating the BMS system.

-- **Hardware Testing**: Includes test cases and documentation for validating the physical components of the BMS system.
+**Hardware Testing**: Includes test cases and documentation for validating the physical components of the BMS system: mosfet board, main board, current measurement board and temperature measurement board.

-- **Software Testing**: Includes test cases for the BMSServerApp and BMSClientApp software.
+**Software Testing**: The software testing for the BMSServerApp and BMSClientApp was conducted using several approaches to ensure robust functionality and communication.
+Key testing scenarios include:
+- ADC Converter Testing: Simulated mock ADC values to validate the proper functioning of the ADC conversion process in the software, ensuring accurate data handling.
+- Modbus Communication Testing: Tested Modbus function code 04 to verify reliable communication between the server and client, ensuring proper data exchange over the Modbus protocol.
+- Grafana Visualization: Validated the integration with Grafana by verifying the display of MCU-sent values on the Grafana dashboard, ensuring accurate and real-time monitoring of system metrics.
+- MOSFET Control Scenarios: Tested various MOSFET control scenarios by simulating different voltage, current, and temperature conditions.
+This validated the software's ability to control MOSFETs based on these parameters, ensuring correct operation under varying environmental and system conditions.

-Details of the hardware and software tests can be found in Confluence.
+Detailed results of these hardware and software tests can be found in test dir README.

 # `views`
 The views directory contains the graphical user interface (GUI) and front-end design files for the BMS project, including visual representations and user interaction designs.